 “Big scary ship”?
 The “Giant Pyrosome” (Pyrosoma spinosum) can indeed be up to 18 long with an opening reported to be up to 2 m wide.
 But that is a species found in tropical waters.

 The pyrosome species being sighted along the west coast is much smaller.
-Pyrosoma atlanticum (class Thaliacea) can reach lengths of 60 cm but as you can see from some of the images here, those being reported are much smaller, ranging from about 5 to 8 cm long.
+Pyrosoma atlanticum (class Thaliacea) can reach lengths of 60 cm but as you can see from some of the images here, those being reported nearer to shore are much smaller, ranging from about 5 to 8 cm long.
 This species may be colourless, pink, grey, or bluish-green.

 It is the most widespread pyrosome species.
 It is found in all oceans with the generally accepted range being between temperate latitudes of 50°S to 50°N.